northscaler/release-management/readme.md

 $ release csharp minor # release a minor version
 $ release csharp patch # release a patch
 $
+$ # For a maven project that uses a pom.xml:
+$ release mavenpomxml pre   # release a preview
+$ release mavenpomxml rc    # release a release candidate
+$ release mavenpomxml minor # release a minor version
+$ release mavenpomxml patch # release a patch
+$
+$ # For a project that uses a build.gradle file:
+$ release gradle pre   # release a preview
+$ release gradle rc    # release a release candidate
+$ release gradle minor # release a minor version
+$ release gradle patch # release a patch
+$
 $ # To use the Docker image to release a Node.js preview:
 $ docker run \
     --rm \